Grampound Community Benefit Fund Criteria

 Please read the following very carefully to make sure you are eligible.

-The Grampound Community Benefit Fund has £15,000 available per year for community projects (the Fund).
+The Grampound Community Benefit Fund has c£18,000 available per year for community projects (the Fund).
 The value is linked to inflation so is expected to increase slightly each year.

 The Fund allows groups to apply for grants as follows:

 - Maximum grant level – up to 50% of the value of the Fund for the year in question, i.e. £9,000.
 However, the award of a larger grant may be considered in exceptional circumstances up to the total value of the Fund for the year in question, i.e. £18,000